SNIP: Bridging Mathematical Symbolic and Numeric Realms with Unified Pre-training: Pre-training

 \section{Pre-training}

-As depicted in Fig.~\ref{fig:snip}, the \modelname architecture comprises two transformer-based encoders, each tailored for learning the symbolic or numeric representations of mathematical functions.
-These symbolic and numeric encoders are jointly trained with a task-agnostic joint contrastive objective to predict correct pairings within a batch of (symbolic, numeric) examples.
+As depicted in Fig.~\ref{fig:snip}, the \modelname architecture comprises two Transformer encoders, each tailored for learning the symbolic or numeric representations of mathematical functions.
+These symbolic and numeric encoders are jointly trained with a task-agnostic contrastive learning objective to predict correct pairings within a batch of (symbolic, numeric) examples.
 During pre-training, \modelname receives synthetically created symbolic equations and their associated numeric data as inputs to the symbolic and numeric heads, respectively.
+In total, \modelname is pre-trained on approximately $60$ million synthetic paired examples.